9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 4. Street Stalls and Dining "Dives"

-Street stalls are hardly what people
+Street stalls are not always what people

 like stands at a market, food stalls are typically owned